eldoyle/PythonIntro/_episodes/09-numpy.md

 - "Perform simple mathematical operations on the data or subsets of the data"
 keypoints:
 - "Libraries contain specialized functions that can be imported and used in your code"
-- "Numpy allows you to easily read in a .csv-formatted data file and perform "
+- "The numpy library contains functions that allow you to easily read in a .csv-formatted data file and perform simple operations on rows and columns of the data"
-- "In an if/elif/else block, the code underneath the first condition that is true will be executed"
-- "Code under other conditions will not be executed, even if they are also true"
 ---

-In the lesson on [Files]({{ page.root }}\ReadingandWritingTextFiles) we saw one way to deal with a .csv-formatted data file.
+In the lesson on [Files]({{ page.root }}/ReadingandWritingTextFiles) we saw one way to deal with a .csv-formatted data file.
 However, Python has some built in libraries that allow us to handle a data table much more easily.

 ## Libraries